-I re-used an old tin for this recipe, but Mountain Rose Herbs sells cute 1/2 ounce and 1 ounce tins that I use when I make these for gifts.
+I re-used an old tin for this recipe, but you can also find cute 1/2 ounce and 1 ounce tins online that I use when I make these for gifts.
 By adding slightly more beeswax, this also makes a great lip balm in a chap stick container as well.
 My daughter also loves this lip balm because it is a natural recipe so I’ll let her use a tiny amount and she feels special because she is wearing “make-up.”

 Tinted Lip Balm Recipe

 This recipe also has many of the same ingredients as Homemade Lotion Bars, Homemade Lotion, DIY Deodorant and more, so if you keep these ingredients on hand, you can make endless variations of natural beauty products.

 Lip Balm Ingredients

 - 1 tablespoon shea butter

 - 1/2 teaspoon red or rose mica powder

 - optional: 2-4 drops of peppermint essential oil